 Back to BusinessMindedPinoy.com

-Complete guide on de minimis benefits Philippines 2026 for SMEs.
-Learn tax-free employee benefits, BIR limits, and compliance rules to reduce tax burden while improving employee satisfaction.
+Complete guide on de minimis benefits Philippines 2026 with updated BIR limits under RR No. 29-2025 effective January 6, 2026.
+Learn tax-free employee benefits, new increased limits, and compliance rules for SMEs.

 What you'll learn in this de minimis benefits guide

-This de minimis benefits Philippines 2026 guide for SMEs explains tax-free employee benefits, BIR-approved limits, compliance rules, and how to properly document benefits to reduce tax burden while improving employee satisfaction.
+This de minimis benefits Philippines 2026 guide for SMEs explains the updated tax-free employee benefits under RR No. 29-2025 effective January 6, 2026, including new increased BIR limits, compliance rules, and how to properly document benefits to reduce tax burden while improving employee satisfaction.

 For related employee benefit topics, also see our 13th Month Pay Philippines Computation 2026 Guide, SSS, Pag-IBIG, PhilHealth Contribution Rules Philippines, and Is Separation Pay Taxable in the Philippines?
 (2026 Guide).